-We find many uses of concave lens in daily life, the first two uses of concave lens are:
+We find many uses of a concave lens in daily life, the first two uses of the concave lens are:

-A concave lens works as a safety factor for driving during nights.
+A concave lens works as a safety factor for driving at night.
 This lens diverges the light to far distances that help in a clear view of the far vehicles at night.

 Various devices like scanners, medical equipment, and CD and DVD players use laser beams.
 Since laser beams are highly-focused and we use small concave lenses to widen the laser beam to sharply access a specific area.

 (About it, we have discussed in the above text on nearsightedness).

 Uses of Convex Lenses